JohnEarnest/Octo/Chip8 Programming.md

 			v1 &= v0
 		again

 Scrolling horizontally requires bitshifts.
-Both shift instructions leave vF with the bit that was shifted out.
-Rotating a byte left is easy, since we can simply OR vF into the result of the shift:
+Both shift instructions leave `vf` with the bit that was shifted out.
+Rotating a byte left is easy, since we can simply `or` `vf` into the result of the shift:

 	v0 <<= v0 # shift most significant bit out left
 	v0 |= vF  # OR it back in as the new least significant bit

-Rotating right is slightly more complicated because we need to mask vF's 1 or 0 value into the most significant bit of the result.
+Rotating right is slightly more complicated because we need to mask `vf`'s 1 or 0 value into the most significant bit of the result.

 	v0 >>= v0 # shift the least significant bit out right
 	if vF == 1 then vF := 128